Earth Notes: GSHP: Domestic Ground-Source Heat Pump and a Real-World ReviewUpdated 2021-05-08 16:09 GMT.

 At the 'e2' show I spoke to Cool Planet at their stand, but they don't normally do domestic-sized systems.
 I contacted some other GSHP providers in the UK, but, for example, one does not do replacement systems (eg to supplement an existing domestic hot water (DHW) and central heating system).

-I had more luck with Ice Energy Heat Pumps Ltd, and spoke to Ben Hall who was very helpful.
+I had more luck with Ice Energy Heat Pumps Ltd (now see Alto Energy), and spoke to Ben Hall who was very helpful.
 I quote his very rough estimate of what I might need given some details about my property:

 I would estimate that with a floor area of 180sqm to be heated in a reasonably well insulated house you would need a 7kW output heat pump.
 This would require 2 x 60m deep boreholes.
 Our Greenline HT+C7 GSHP would provide all heating via radiators or UF heating and all DHW to a max temperature of 65 Degrees C.